-Following fifteen years of partnership with the SCD and several years with University sector partners, the Institute gained initial registration as a Higher Education Provider on 1 September 2016, with re-registration due on 1 September 2025.
+Following fifteen years of partnership with the SCD and several years with University sector partners, the Institute gained initial registration as a Higher Education Provider on 1 September 2016, however it has not been sustainable.

 A partnership with Saint Paul University in Ottawa, Canada, enables BBI-TAITE to deliver the first pontifically recognised degrees in Canon Law in Australia.

 Along with these arrangements for accredited awards, the Institute provides non-accredited adult faith and professional development courses with various partners.
 It delivers these offerings in a range of modes, such as online, distance education, and face-to-face seminars.